Quaternionic $k$-vector fields on quaternionic K\"{a}hler manifolds: Abstract

 \section{Abstract}

 In this paper, we define a differential operator as a modified Dirac operator.
-By using the operator, we introduce a quaternionic $k$-vector field on a quaternionic K\"{a}hler manifold.
-We prove that any quaternionic $k$-vector field corresponds to a holomorphic $k$-vector field on the twistor space.
+Using the operator, we introduce a quaternionic $k$-vector field on a quaternionic K\"{a}hler manifold and show that any quaternionic $k$-vector field corresponds to a holomorphic $k$-vector field on the twistor space.
+We calculate the dimension of the space of quaternionic $k$-vector fields on $\mathbb{H}P^n$.